dkz2r/latex-novice-academic-publishing/episodes/06-extending-latex.md

 This first word shall be written **bold** while the second word shall be written *italic*.
 Moreover, the first and the second word are separated by a comma followed by a whitespace.

-Use `\newcommand` to define this command that takes two arguments as inputs and name it `\bo_it`.
+Use `\newcommand` to define this command that takes two arguments as inputs and name it `\boit`.
-Write the following sentence into your LaTeX document using your new command `\bo_it`:
+Write the following sentence into your LaTeX document using your new command `\boit`:

 This newly defined command highlights these two words: **Apple**, *Banana*.